Our exams explained

 Our exams come in four stages:

 1. Core technical - nine subjects, all of which you need to pass or be exempted from.
-Most of these are traditional exams, but subject CT9 is a two-day residential course.
+Most of these are traditional exams, but subject CT9 is either a two-day residential practical exam, or an online exam.

 2. Core applications - three subjects you need to pass or be exempted from.
-Two of these, subjects CA2 and CA3, involve attendance at a two-day course.
+Two of these, subjects CA2 and CA3, involve either attendance at a practical exam, or an online exam.

 3. Specialist technical - you need to pass or be exempted from two of the nine ST subjects available.